bellaholloman/CS3-DS4002/README.md

 # CS3-DS4002
 This repository contains the study, deliverable, data, and reference materials necessary to complete the Case Study.

-Hook and Rubric Documents
+##Hook and Rubric Documents
-The hook document outlining the case study is the file labeled .
-The rubric outlines the formatting, submission requirements, and final deliverables for this assignment.
-Both documents should be referenced continously throughout your completion of the case study to guarantee success on the assignment.
+The hook document is named CS3-Hook Document and outlines the entire case study.
+The rubric is named CS3-Rubric and it provides more specific details on the deliverables for this case study.

-Data
-The image data can be obtained from  linked here.
-The Materials folder contains several images for various states, but there are more states to choose from on FiveThirtyEight.
-Additionally, you can find the declination angle (i.e., the numeric representation of the degree of partisan gerrymandering in a state) here, which you will use to verify the results of your image analysis.
+##Data
+The data for this case study is in the DATA folder.

-Reference Materials
+##Reference Materials
+Materials that should be referenced for this case are in the Reference Materials folder.